Optimal Virtual Model Control for Robotics: Design and Tuning of Passivity-Based Controllers: Optimal virtual mechanisms: performance signals and parameter tuning

 The performance output $\y$ captures relevant position errors

-where $\x_{ee}$ denotes the position of the end effector and $\e_{rcm}$ represents the `port error', that is, the minimal displacement between the centre of the port and the longitudinal axis passing through the instrument, as shown in Figure \ref{fig:_lap_performance_output}.
+where $\x_{ee}$ denotes the position of the end effector and $\e_{rcm}$ represents the `RCM error', that is, the minimal displacement between the RCM and the longitudinal axis passing through the instrument, as shown in Fig. \ref{fig:_lap_performance_output}.
 The output weighting matrix is chosen to emphasize performance at the end-effector, for which precision is more important.

 By minimizing the ratio between $\parallel\!\w\!\parallel_2$ and $\parallel\!\y\!\parallel_2$ we reduce the effect of noise, external disturbances, and reference signals on these position errors, improving accuracy.